 The outer part of the brain is made up of rounded ridges called gyri.
 Each individual gyrus is separated by grooves called fissures or sulci.
 Some of the sulci are very pronounced and serve as boundaries between the 4 lobes of the brain.

 The 3 major parts of the brain include:

-The cerebellum is a continuous thin layer of tissue that is tightly folded.
-It also sits on top of a lot of white matter.
-Within the cerebellum’s thin layers are many different types of neurons that form a complex network that have massive signal-producing capability.
+The cerebellum is a continuous thin layer of tissue that is tightly folded and sits on top of white matter.
+Within the cerebellum’s thin layers are many different types of neurons that form a complex network with massive signal-producing capabilities.
 The cerebellum plays a major role in motor control (muscle control).
 This part of the brain does not initiate movement, but it greatly contributes to coordination of muscle movement, balance, timing and precision.
 The cerebellum controls a child’s sense of position, called proprioconception.
-A serious injury to the cerebellum can greatly affect a child’s ability to know where her arms and legs are in space.
-In addition, damage to this part of the brain can affect a child’s ability to walk, run, and have balance and normal muscle tone, as well as the ability to use fine motor function, such as holding a piece of cereal.
+A serious injury to the cerebellum can greatly affect a child’s ability to locate his or her arms and legs are in space.
+In addition, damage to this part of the brain can affect a child’s ability to walk, run, and have balance and normal muscle tone, as well as the ability to use fine motor function.
 The cerebellum is also involved in some cognitive functions, such as language and attention.

 The 2 parts of the cerebrum are known as cerebral hemispheres.
 The corpus callosum connects these hemispheres so the left and right sides of the brain can communicate.

 Major Lobes of the Brain in the Cerebrum

 The lobe of the brain that is the furthest forward is called the frontal lobe.
 This lobe is very important because it is responsible for voluntary movement and planning – researchers think it is the most important lobe for intelligence and personality.
 Some specific functions associated with the frontal lobe are coordinated movement, abstract thought, problem-solving, creative thought, judgment, and emotion.